1918 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Rare 1918 Half Dollar Error List

-The 1918 Walking Liberty Half Dollar series includes several error types that attract specialized collectors.
-These minting anomalies resulted from mechanical issues during production and represent unique variations from standard strikes, with values determined by the prominence and preservation of each error.
+The 1918 Walking Liberty Half Dollar series includes several error types that specialized collectors actively seek out.
+These minting anomalies resulted from the mechanical challenges of producing Weinman’s complex, high-relief design under wartime production pressures.
+Values depend on the type of error, how dramatically it presents, and the overall preservation of the coin.

 1. Weak Strikes

-Clipped planchet errors result from improperly cut coin blanks, creating coins with missing segments along the edge when blanks overlap during the cutting process.
+Clipped planchet errors result from improperly cut coin blanks, creating coins with a missing segment along the edge.
+This happens when the blanking punch overlaps a previously punched hole in the metal strip, or when the strip is fed irregularly into the cutting press.

 Where to Sell Your 1918 Half Dollar?